 • prevent cavities

-• increase teeth's resistance to acids
+• increase the resistance of teeth to acids

 How does fluoride work on teeth?

-Fluoride supports what is known as remineralisation.
+Fluoride supports what is known as remineralization.

 This means:

-• weakened enamel is strengthened again
+• weakened tooth enamel is strengthened again

 • minerals are reincorporated into the tooth structure